krakjoe/mimus/README.md

   * execute original implementation
   * execute different implementation
   * expect an exception
-  * expect to be entered a maximum number of times
+  * expect to be entered a maximum number of times (or never)

 Execute Original Implementation
 -------------------------------